 The pet adoption surge of 2020 definitely opened up the pet industry to new consumers, and surrendering a pet is a difficult step for anyone to take.
 After experiencing the human-animal bond firsthand, many families that had to return their pandemic pets to shelters may be more likely to welcome another pet into their home in the future at a better time.
 Pet fostering, which also became more popular during the pandemic, could become more normalized in society.
 The possibilities are endless.

 There was a big surge in pet ownership, but there are still plenty of animals out there in need of loving homes, including ones that needed to be given up more recently.
-For National Adopt a Pet Month, there’s no better time to encourage pet parents or potential pet parents to consider welcoming a new family member, if it’s the right fit for their circumstances.
+For National Adopt a Pet Month, there’s no better time to encourage pet parents or potential pet parents to consider welcoming a new family member.